Skip to main content

 Out-of-State Convictions

-If you are convicted of a traffic violation in another state or country, points are not added to your New York State driving record, unless the violation occurred in Ontario or Quebec.
+If you are convicted of a traffic violation in another state or country, points are not added to your New York State driving record, unless the violation occurred in Canada.

-New York State has a reciprocal agreement with Quebec and Ontario.
+New York State has a reciprocal agreement with Canada.
 Traffic violation convictions that occur in these provinces are recorded on your New York State driver record, and the convictions have the same effect and carry the same points as convictions that occur in New York State.
 This can affect your driver violation point total and Driver Responsibility Assessment.

 Insurance Premiums